tangrams/tangram-docs/pages/yaml.md

 ## object syntax

-YAML supports two kinds of syntax when writing nested objects: _whitespace syntax_ and _bracket syntax_.
+YAML supports two kinds of syntax when writing nested objects: _block syntax_ and _flow syntax_.

-####whitespace syntax
+####block syntax

-_Whitespace syntax_ requires each level of an object to be indented with spaces – any number of spaces or tabs is allowed, as long as it's consistent throughout the file.
+_Block syntax_ requires each level of an object to be indented with spaces – any number of spaces or tabs is allowed, as long as it's consistent throughout the file.
 It is relatively easy to read, though it tends to result in longer files.

 ```yaml
 element: